lopis/thirteen-terrible-stunts/README.md

 ## Outstanding bugs

 - Building collisions still sometimes hits from below
-- In falling building, character can get stuck in a bush in the start
 - Not adapted to difficulty:
   - buildingClimbGame,
   - buildingJumpGame,